RaphaelHartmann/rtmpt/README.md

     R CMD INSTALL rtmpt_<XYZ>.tar.gz
     ```
     where XYZ stands for the version number.

-#### NOTE:
-If the error "libgsl.so.23: cannot open shared object file: No such file or directory" occurs while testing the `rtmpt` package, run also `$ sudo ldconfig -v` in the terminal

 ### MacOS
 Short instruction for installing rtmpt on MacOS: